spsina/tictactoe_the_unbeatable/README.md

 - offline

 # Play!
-The android version of the app is published on play store. [you install and play the game here](https://play.google.com/store/apps/details?id=ir.l37.tictactoe).
+The android version of the app is published on play store. [you can install and play the game here](https://play.google.com/store/apps/details?id=ir.l37.tictactoe).